mkenney/go-chrome/README.md

 * Refactoring to implement standard interfaces where applicable and review current use of interfaces in the API.
 Some aren't needed at all and others are used to support test mocks.
 * Add more tests, especially for error cases.
 If you would like to contribute but aren't sure how, take a look at [codecov](https://codecov.io/gh/mkenney/go-chrome) for any tests that could be written.
 There are [many](https://github.com/mkenney/go-chrome/blob/master/tot/socket/cdtp.animation_test.go) [examples](https://github.com/mkenney/go-chrome/blob/master/tot/cdtp/animation/enum.animation.type_test.go) of tests in the repo.
+* Add integration test scripts to the `test/` directory to exercise various functions.
+The [screenshot script](https://github.com/mkenney/go-chrome/wiki/Example%3A-Capture-A-Screenshot) is already setup there.

 # Change Log